adambard/learnxinyminutes-docs/ruby-ecosystem.html.markdown

 * [JRuby](http://jruby.org/) - Written in Java and ruby, this robust implementation is quite fast.
   Most importantly, JRuby's strength is JVM/Java interop, leveraging existing JVM tools, projects, and languages.
-* [Rubinius](http://rubini.us/) - Written primarily in ruby itself with a C++ bytecode VM.
+* [Rubinius](http://rubini.us/) - Written primarily in Ruby itself with a C++ bytecode VM.
 Also mature and fast.
-Because it is implemented in ruby itself, it exposes many VM features into rubyland.
+Because it is implemented in Ruby itself, it exposes many VM features into rubyland.

 Medium mature/compatible: